natemcmaster/blog/_posts/dev/2018-02-03-dotnet-global-tool.md

     echo "export PATH=\"\$PATH:\$HOME/.dotnet/tools\"" >> ~/.bash_profile

-### Gotcha 3 - dotnet-pack can't create a global tool package
+### Gotcha 3 - dotnet-pack can't create a global tool package (yet)

 As mentioned above, the tools package must contain the output of `dotnet publish`.
 By default, `dotnet pack` only contains the output of `dotnet build`.
-This output does not contain third-party assemblies, static files, and the `DotnetToolSettings.xml` file.
+This output does not normally contain third-party assemblies, static files, and the `DotnetToolSettings.xml` file.

+Early previews of the SDK don't support packing global tools at the time of writing.
+This will likely change before the global tools feature is moved out of preview.
 You can workaround this by chaining publish before dotnet-pack, and using a .nuspec file.

 ```xml
   <!-- In .csproj file -->